PySimpleGUI/PySimpleGUI/readme.md

 #### Icons on Tree Entries

 If you wish to show an icon next to a tree item, then you specify the icon in the call to `Insert`.
-You pass in a filename or a Base64 bytes string.
+You pass in a filename or a Base64 bytes string using the optional `icon` parameter.